 Edit File: /etc/apache2/conf.d/modsec/modsec2.user.conf

-Set SecRequestBodyLimit to a value higher than 134217728 for example:
+Set SecRequestBodyLimit/SecResponseBodyLimit to a value than the default limits for example:

 Note: This file usually is empty by default.
 You will need to edit the existing value or add a new line to set the custom value.